 Water is so abundant on this planet that many of us take it for granted.
 Water is almost everywhere - even in the air we breath in most places.
 In fact 60% of an adult humans body weight is water - we are sort of like animated water balloons you might say.
 However the playa is dry, and not dry like you might normally think of dry.
 It is dry to the point of desiccation and that is very dangerous to us walking water balloons.
 During the week of Burning Man expect the humidity to be zero, or very close to zero.
+2014 was the most humid I have ever seen it there and I believe it never went over 2% (except during the rain storm).

 How Much To Bring